emdadulsadik/Thesis/README.md

 #### Starting Minikube with Resources
 Based on common requirements for Kubernetes benchmarking, we will assign 8GB of memory and 4 CPUs.
-Adjust these values based on your host machine's resources.
+Adjust these values based on our host machine's resources.
 We will also use the docker driver for better integration.
 ##### Start Minikube with 8GB memory and 4 CPUs